 The Silicon Valley Regional Interoperability Authority (SVRIA) represents the interests of all public safety agencies in Santa Clara County through its 15 municipal members.
-SVRIA was formed to provide interoperable communications solutions to its members.
 SVRIA exists to identify, coordinate and implement communications interoperability solutions to its member agencies.
-The purpose of these projects is to seamlessly integrate voice and data communications between law enforcement, fire and rescue service, emergency medical services and emergency management for routine operations, critical incidents and disaster response and recovery.
+The purpose of SVRIA is to develop seamless operation of voice, radio and data communications between law enforcement, fire and rescue service, emergency medical services and emergency management for routine operations, critical incidents and disaster response and recovery.
 SVRIA provides consolidated guidance and participation in larger regional efforts including participation in the Bay Area Regional Interoperable Communications System (BayRICS) that represents the Bay Area Urban Area Security Initiative (UASI) 10 county region.

-One of the prominent issues in public safety communications today is interoperability, defined by many as "the ability for public safety first responders to communicate with whom they need to, when they need to, when authorized."
-Ensuring that our nation's emergency responders can communicate effectively is of the utmost importance, whether during everyday situations, localized emergencies, statewide emergencies or national emergencies.
+Ensuring that our nation's emergency responders can communicate readily available technology is of the utmost importance, whether during everyday situations or more complex national emergencies.
 It is a priority for the City to support resolving interoperability problems that affect emergency communications systems, remedying the current shortage of broadcast spectrum availability for public safety needs, and providing funding for interoperable equipment.

 On February 22, 2012, the Middle Class Tax Relief and Job Creation Act created the First Responder Network Authority (FirstNet).
 The law gives FirstNet the mission to build, operate and maintain the first high-speed, nationwide wireless broadband network dedicated to public safety.
-FirstNet will provide a single interoperable platform for emergency and daily public safety communications.
-This network is designed to bring together voice and data communications throughout the nation allowing more flexibility for collaboration.
-In 2015, the City will continue to monitor and potentially perform advocacy at the local, state and federal level to encourage the establishment of the network and an efficient sustainment model.
+FirstNet will provide a single interoperable platform for emergency and daily public safety data communications allowing more flexibility for collaboration.
+In 2017, the City will continue to monitor and potentially perform advocacy at the local, state and federal level to encourage the build-out of the network and an efficient sustainment model.